damilolaoa/windows-serv-prov/README.md

 <img src="https://imgur.com/3P8uZkA.png" height="80%" width="80%" alt="Provisioning Server 2019"/>
 <br />
 <br />
 To increase CPU, go to System > Processor > Increase.
-I increased mine to 4 for speed but if you don't want that, this can be skipped <br/>
+I increased mine to 4 for speed but if you don't want this, it can be skipped <br/>
 <img src="https://imgur.com/GwlepdR.png" height="80%" width="80%" alt="Provisioning Server 2019"/>
 <br />
 <br />